-If the styles you want already exist in another InDesign, InCopy, or word-processing document, you can import those styles for use in your current document.
+If the styles you want exist in another InDesign, InCopy, or word-processing document, you can import those styles for use in your current document.
 If you are working with a stand-alone story, you can also define character and paragraph styles in InCopy.

 The Based On option lets you link styles to each other, so that changes in one style ripple through the styles that are based on it.
 By default, new styles are based on [No Paragraph Style] for paragraph styles or [None] for character styles, or on the style of any currently selected text.

-- To add a keyboard shortcut, position the insertion point in the Shortcut box, and make sure Num Lock is turned on.
+To add a keyboard shortcut, position the insertion point in the Shortcut box, and make sure that Num Lock is turned on.
 Then hold down any combination of Shift, Alt, and Ctrl (Windows), or Shift, Option, and Command (Mac OS), and press a number on the numeric keypad.
 You cannot use letters or non-keypad numbers for defining style shortcuts.
 If your keyboard does not have a Num Lock key, you cannot add keyboard shortcuts to styles.

 Styles you create appear only in the current document.
-If no document is open, the styles you create will appear in all new documents.
+If no document is open, the styles you create appear in all new documents.